 You’ve been involved with a lot of eclectic disciplines – from outer space to the restaurant business.
 What events led you to focus on cannabis grow technology?

 DJC: Colorado passed Amendment 64, which said, “Anyone 21 or over can grow marijuana without regulation.”
 You don’t need to submit to a background check or anything.
 And you can have cannabis on your person or grow it.

-“Or grow it” was important because that meant you could have somebody assist.
+“Or grow it” was important because that meant, as long as you had Marijuana Seeds , you could have somebody assist you with the growing process.
 That wording is what caught my eye.
 It flashed in front of me like a big bright light.
 I was working away one day and I called up associates of mine and said, “Guess what we’re going to do!
 We’re going to start a school.”

 Who are your students and clients?
 What is your demographic?